 »Are You Writing a New Provider or Maintaining an Existing Provider?

-If you are developing a greenfield provider, you should consider building it with the framework.
+If you are developing a new provider, you should consider building it entirely with the framework.

 »Do You Have Bandwidth to Track and Resolve Breaking Changes?